Table of Contents

 - 9. Result control

-- 10. Export the relevant data and import in your IDM (for example FIM, Varonis, Omada)
+- 10. Export the relevant data and import to your IDM (for example FIM, Varonis, Omada)

 1. Create project and read in directories